AI for Pharma

 Connects

 Editions are senior, curated, and small enough that the room can recognise itself.
-A regulatory head and the engineer who built the submission-drafting model sit on the same panel; a Brand Manager and the data-science lead at her cloud vendor sit on the next one.
+A National Sales Manager and the engineer who built her call-plan model sit on the same panel; a Brand Manager and the data-science lead at her cloud vendor sit on the next one.
 No vendor booths.
 No badge-scanning.
 Conversations begin in sessions and continue in side rooms, dinners, and follow-up calls.

 3. III